 While a lot of tire punctures can be repaired, there are some that shouldn’t be attempted.
-In this guide, we talk about when you should and shouldn’t repair a tire.
-We also look at whether a patch is a better tire repair option than a plug.
+In this guide, I talk about when you should and shouldn’t repair a tire.
+I also look at whether a patch is a better tire repair option than a plug.

 Can You Patch a Hole in the Sidewall of a Tire?

 No. If there is a leak or hole in the sidewall, you should not consider patching or plugging it.
 Sidewall repair should not be attempted because it can degrade the integrity of the tire, leaving you compromised on the road.
 Because the sidewall flexes, a repair is more likely to fail.